mdsol/hale/README.md

 If it is a lite, the server will accept any of the mediatypes specified.
 Specifies the media type that should be used to make the request.
 Defaults to application/x-www-form-urlencoded

+### _target

+The reserved "_target" property is OPTIONAL.

+_target specifies that the information from a _source target can be found in a specified location.
+If the media format is JSON then target should specify an JSONPATH [http://goessner.net/articles/JsonPath/], if it is XML it should specify an XPATH [RFC 5261].

 ## Constraint Objects
 A constraint object may specify a Default or Constraint Parameters.